ruchichandra/Coursera-Getting-and-Cleaning-Data/README.md

 #Getting and Cleaning Data Course Project

+**Files
+** CodeBook.md describes the how to use all this, variables, the data, and any transformations or work that was performed to clean up the data.
+** run_analysis.R contains all the code to perform the analyses described in the 5 steps.
+They can be launched in RStudio by just importing the file.
+** The output of the 5th step is called secTidySet.txt, and uploaded in the course project's form.

 #Synopsis
 #The purpose of this project is to demonstrate ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.
 Required to submit: 1) a tidy data set as described below, 2) a link to a Github repository with script for performing the analysis, and 3) a code book that describes the variables, the data, and any transformations or work that performed to clean up the data called CodeBook.md.